 What is an Insight?
-It's Going Beyond Descriptive Data and Analytics
+Going Beyond Descriptive Data and Analytics

 Generate Insight by Framing an Analytic Problem to Include Actions